Budva – Irresistible mix of history, luxury and nightlife

 As all great stories about a certain place start with a legend, the legend about Budva brings two Greek characters, Cadmus and Harmonia into focus.
 The legend says that back in the 5th century BC, Cadmus, the founder of the city Thebes in Ancient Greece, after being exiled from his city, arrived with his wife, goddess Harmonia, right here at the Montenegrin coast.
 They arrived in a carriage driven by oxen, which determined the name of the city Bouthoe (in Greek bous means oxen).

 Rich history that dates back to two and a half millennia ago makes Budva one of the oldest known urban centres in this area.
 There are many monuments and findings that can testify the magnificent mixture of different cultures, which contributed to the beauty of this town.
 Ancient civilizations such as Illyrians, Ancients Greeks and Romans, then Byzantines and Venetians and many more left their trades in Budva.
+The history of Perast, as well as the history of the entire bay, is thousands of years long.
+However, Perast gained its popularity during the period from the 15th to the 18th century.
+This period defined Perast as it is today.
+Since its position was desirable to anyone who would have wanted to take control over the bay, local people from Perast had to defend their position and certainly, gain something from it.

 The Old Town of Budva is surrounded by walls.
 Before entering the Old Town you can admire the Ancient Necropolis, which was accidentally discovered in 1937, while preparing the area for the building of hotel Avala.
 The findings from the tombs are well preserved and exposed in the interesting Archaeological Museum in the Old Town of Budva.